zth/rescript-relay/reason-relay-documentation/docs/getting-started.md

 Let's get started!

-#### Concurrent Mode is required
+#### Concurrent Mode is encouraged

+You will have the absolute best experience using ReasonRelay in concurrent mode, so you can enjoy the full benefits of the new React and Relay APIs.
+However, _everything will work_ without concurrent mode too.
+There are a few rough edges to keep in mind when not running in concurrent mode, namely:

+- You won't have the same control over when things suspend and not as you do in concurrent mode.
+This can be problematic when doing refetches, which suspend after some default duration in a way you can't really control without concurrent mode.

+##### Extra bindings for experimental APIs with no official bindings yet

-There are currently no official bindings for the React experimental API's in `reason-react`.
-ReasonRelay therefore ships `ReactExperimental`, a module with bindings to suspense and concurrent mode-related React API's.
-You're encouraged to use this until there's an official alternative, which likely won't be shipped until React's API's are released as stable.
+Not all experimental APIs from React are currently bound in the official `reason-react` bindings.
+ReasonRelay therefore ships `ReactExperimental`, a module with a few bindings to suspense and concurrent mode-related React API's with no official bindings yet.
+You're encouraged to use this until there's an official alternative.

 This means that you'll need to install the `experimental` version of React and ReactDOM.
 It also means that your app will need to _have concurrent mode enabled_.
 Depending on what dependencies you use, this may or may not be easy to enable for you in existing apps.
 Please [read more in the React documentation on Adopting Concurrent Mode](https://reactjs.org/docs/concurrent-mode-adoption.html).